 A deployment pipeline is the process you use to go from an idea to live code that affects your users.
 It consists of all the steps you must go through on the way to release.
 Deployment pipelines are different at every company, as they are effectively capturing your company’s processes, policies, and requirements as code, but most pipelines include the following:

-Commit
+- Commit

-Build
+- Build

 What compilation and build steps do you need?
 How do you package the code?

-Test
+- Test

 What automated tests do you run against the code?
 What manual tests?

-Review
+- Review

-Deploy
+- Deploy

 Typically, you run a deployment pipeline on a deployment server, and not a developer’s computer (you’ll see later in this blog post why).
-The most common option is to use the same server you use for CI, such as the ones you saw earlier in the post (e.g., GitHub Actions, CircleCi, and GitLab).
+One option is to use the same server you use for CI, such as the ones you saw earlier in the post (e.g., GitHub Actions, CircleCi, GitLab).
 Another option is to use deployment servers that are designed for a specific technology: for example, for OpenTofu and Terraform, you might use the HashiCorp Cloud Platform, env0, Scalr, Spacelift, or Atlantis.

 You also need to pick a language for defining your pipeline as code.
-Again, the most common option is to use the workflow definition language that comes with your CI server: e.g., GitHub Actions workflows are defined in YAML.
+The most common option is to use the workflow definition language that comes with your CI server: e.g., GitHub Actions workflows are defined in YAML.
 Other options include defining workflows in scripting languages (e.g., Ruby, Python, Bash), your build system’s language (e.g., NPM, Maven, Make), and, a relatively recent option is to use a tool designed for defining workflows that can run on a variety of platforms, such as Dagger or Common Workflow Language.
 In many cases, a deployment pipeline will use multiple languages and tools together.

 Example: configure an automated deployment pipeline in GitHub Actions